 Thanks to mobile technology, we have a lot more freedom to decide where and when we work these days.
 Your backyard can become an office (yay, wifi!).
 You can vary your work schedule from day to day— from the early shift to the late shift, or anywhere in between.
 You even can have a full-time job in another country, making office visits via Skype.

 This trend has definitely produced some positive results.
-A Gallup study called “The Engaged Workplace” reported that, free from distractions, over two-thirds of employers report increased productivity among their telecommuters.1 Additionally, it seems that employees find the shift motivating.
-According to Global Workplace Analytics,2 36% of employees would choose working from home over a pay raise.
+A Gallup study called “The Engaged Workplace” reported that free from distractions, over two-thirds of employers report increased productivity among their telecommuters.1 Additionally, it seems that employees find the shift motivating.
+According to Global Workplace Analytics,2 36% of employees would choose to work from home over a pay raise.

 Heartened by these numbers, employers are loosening the reigns, providing their workers with more choices, and patting themselves on the back for facilitating such a modern workplace.

 But are we really as progressive as we think?

 Every silver lining has a cloud

 Turns out that while we're moving in the right direction, we still have a long way to go.

 The Gallup study revealed that 87% of employees worldwide are not engaged in their work.1 In other words, the vast majority of workers are bored, uninspired, and unproductive.
 Employee disengagement has escalated to pandemic proportions.